scandum/quadsort/README.md

 and only the best run is reported.
 It measures the performance on random data with array sizes ranging from 16 to 262144.

-The X axis of the graph below is the number of elements, the Y axis is the execution time.

 ![Graph](/images/graph2.png)

 <details><summary><b>data table</b></summary>